tonalflex/tonalflex-butler/README.md

 Current functions:
 - List all json files
 - Receive json as string and save as file
-- Load and transfer json string from json file
+- Load and transfer json file as string
 - Delete json file